The Snow Tiger: Plot introduction

 Ian arrived in Huka in June and discovers that the gold mine was barely making any profit.
-Hoka is located within a long, narrow valley, with only one road out through a narrow pass (the "Gap").
+Huka is located within a long, narrow valley, with only one road out through a narrow pass (the "Gap").
 Moreover, he was confronted by the Peterson brothers (John, Eric and Charlie) who have grown up with the small town and now own a big supermarket and hotel and are quite influential in the town council.
 Ian noticed that Huka had changed a lot since he last visited this place – the town had grown bigger and the mountain slopes near the town were stripped of the tree cover and now lay bare covered completely with snow.
 Finding himself alone in this place Ian invites Mike McGill (who is planning to go to Antarctica soon with a government expedition) to visit him in Huka for a little time.
 As soon as McGill arrives in Huka he is extremely worried by several things and feels that the town is in imminent danger of being destroyed by an avalanche.
 However both the mine management (who distrust Ian due to his age) and the town council (which is controlled by the Peterson brothers and they too distrust Ian) refuse to believe anything that Ian and McGill tell them about the danger from an avalanche.
 In spite of this, McGill takes samples of snow from the nearby mountain slopes and concludes that the danger is very real and imminent.
 As soon as he tries to convey this to the outside (New Zealand authorities in Christchurch) the town is cut off from the outside when the only road into the town is blocked by snow at the Gap and the electricity and telephone wires are cut off by a relatively minor avalanche.
 After witnessing these events John and Eric Peterson begin to believe what McGill told them and start to mobilise the town resources to prepare for an avalanche.
 While the whole town is making preparations the avalanche hits them and some 54 people die as a result.

-During the government inquiry some surprising evidence is presented which shows that Charlie Peterson had actually deliberately started the avalanche by skiing very aggressively at the top of the mountain slopes.
+During the government inquiry, some surprising evidence is presented which shows that Charlie Peterson had actually deliberately started the avalanche by skiing very aggressively at the top of the mountain slopes.
 His motive was to destroy the gold mine and exact revenge on Ian.
 He is immediately arrested and faces charges for the deaths of several people (including his brother John) in the avalanche.
 Also, during the hearings in December Ian receives the news that his grandfather (Ben) had died and had effectively left the control of Ballard Holdings in Ian's hand which makes him a very powerful person.
 Also, he had been romantically linked to Liz Peterson (sister of the Petersons) and marries her at the end, once she learns of Charlie's behaviour.